helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 ![AI's Stone](/images/obsidian-assistant/ai-s-stone.jpg)
 *"Philosopher's Stone" (this image was created with the assistance of DALL·E 3)*

 Today's post is about building a virtual assistant and the lessons learned along the way.
-It is capable of answering questions from my Obsidian notes, searching the web, and executing Python code.
+It can answer questions from my Obsidian notes, search the web, and execute Python code.
 <!--more-->

 Obsidian, in brief, is something like a personal wiki, a place to store notes from books, personal thoughts and things that I learned over time.
-It also contains information on personal projects, timelines, available resources, etc. - all in all, everything a personal assistant could wish for in order to make smart (or at least informed) guesses when prompted for advice.
+It also contains information on personal projects, timelines, available resources, etc. - all in all, everything a personal assistant could wish for to make smart (or at least informed) guesses when prompted for advice.

 Here is the list of resources that I used and took inspiration from for this project:
 - Marc's [post][paeppers-llm-agent] on building an LLM agent from scratch